All Episodes

 How are you?

-I like I liked what your last caller was saying, where you know, you or you're telling them that we want to have hope.
+I liked what your last caller was saying where, you know, you're telling them that we want to have hope.

-You have to accept watching small business owners, businesses be turned turned down, burned down, you have to watch police cars being caught on fire.
+You have to accept watching small business owners, businesses be turned down, burned down.

 Then it comes time of the election.

-Because if the Supreme Court didn't, well, then it comes to the protesting, I'm sorry, the writing, whatever they want to call it in Washington, it's easy to understand the frustration of the American people who have put these congressmen and senators into office thinking they're doing the right thing for us, but they're now getting told, no, you have to accept it in spite of what they're being told.
+Because the Supreme Court didn't, well, then it comes to the protesting, I'm sorry, the riding, whatever they want to call it in Washington, it's easy to understand the frustration of the American people who have put these congressmen and senators into office thinking they're doing the right thing for us, but then now getting told, no, you have to accept it in spite of what they're being told.

 But no, they're now saying, you have to shut up.